student-IH-labs-and-stuff/BCNDATA1021/README.md

 # BCNDATA1021
-our classroom git repo - data bootcamp
+this is our classroom github repo - for the data bootcamp

 ## Useful links :